 In 1956 KU introduced Homecoming themes.
 The first official theme was “Songs of Victory.”
 At the time, the theme was incorporated into lawn decorations created by fraternities, sororities and residence halls.
 Today, the theme provides a basis for Homecoming Week celebrations and guides the week’s events.

-The KU Alumni Association serves as the primary host of the Steering Committee with the vital support of the entire KU campus and Lawrence community.
-The HSC currently consists of 10 students and two advisers from the KU Alumni Association.
+The KU Alumni Association serves as the primary host of the Steering Committee with the support of the entire KU campus and Lawrence community.
+The committee consists of 10 students and two advisers from the KU Alumni Association.